vchennapalli/bitcoin/bitcoin/README.md

 4. Functional Testing of Wallet, Transactions, Block Creation & Block Mining
   i.
 Two users are created.
 The first user mines the genesis block and gets 5000000000 satoshis. ii.
-He leaves 1% of the UTXO (5000000) for the miner and sends half of remaining amount to the second person.
+He leaves 2% of the UTXO (5000000) for the miner and sends half of remaining amount to the second person.
 He sends the other half to himself.
 All this happens in the same transaction. iii.
+Following that, the users make a few transactions between each other within random intervals of duration, while leaving transaction fee for the miner along the way. iv.
+Once 4 or more transactions have been received within the network, new block is mined by one of the competing blocks.
-Following the verification and validation of the transaction, a new block is mined by the first user.
-As a reward, the first user will receive the transaction fee as well. iv.
-By the end of it, the blockchain will have two blocks.
-The first user will have 752500000 BC and the second user will have 247500000 satoshis.
+  v.
+That block is sent to the neighbor, who verifies and validates it before accepting it to his blockchain. iv.
+By the end of it, the blockchain will have two blocks, and a few unconfirmed transactions pending in the mempool.
     - Command: mix test test/tests.exs --only execute_bitcoin